BillyGriffiths/BME280/README.md

 ## Power consumption

 At 2.62uC (Microcoulomb), the module is most power efficient in its default configuration, making use of the BME280's forced mode and powered using 3.3V.
-To make address selection more convenient an additional 10K resistor acts as a pullup for the address-select feature.
+To make address selection more convenient an additional 10K resistor acts as a pull-up for the address-select feature.
 This, unfortunately, comes at a cost when it is configured to make use of I2C address `0x76`.
 (See "How to optimize for battery operation" below to reduce consumption).

 **Sleep mode:** When the BME280 is in power save mode\
 **Normal mode:** When the BME280 remains in an active state\